-Planning Scheme Amendment GC102 to the Whittlesea and Mitchell Planning Schemes
+Amendment GC102 to the Mitchell and Whittlesea Planning Schemes

-The Victorian Planning Authority (VPA), in consultation with Whittlesea City Council, Mitchell Shire Council and relevant agencies, has prepared the Donnybrook/Woodstock Infrastructure Contributions Plan (August 2018).
+The Victorian Planning Authority (VPA), in consultation with the City of Whittlesea and relevant agencies, has prepared the Donnybrook-Woodstock Infrastructure Contributions Plan.

 An Infrastructure Contributions Plan (ICP) is the primary method for local councils to collect funds to contribute towards the basic and essential local infrastructure new suburbs require.